The Case for Change

 The Incumbent

-Missed 7.0% of roll call votes in Congress, over three times the 2.0% median for House members.
-That is over 116 missed votes out of 1,659.
+Missed 6.7% of roll call votes in Congress, more than three times the 2.1% median for sitting House members.

 Anthony Dang